crowdbotics-research-projects/context-cohort-03/assignment.md

 ## Business Rules

+1. Subscriptions can be modified before the expiry of the subscription period.
+For example, if a user has subscribed to a magazine with a `Silver Plan` and decides to upgrade to a `Gold Plan`, the `Silver Plan` subscription is deactivated and a new subscription is created with a new renewal date for the `Gold Plan` that the user has chosen.
-1. If a user modifies their subscription for a magazine, the corresponding subsciption is deactivated and a new subscription is created with a new renewal date depending on the plan that is chosen by the user.
+2. If a user modifies their subscription for a magazine, the corresponding subsciption is deactivated and a new subscription is created with a new renewal date depending on the plan that is chosen by the user.
     1. For this purpose assume that there is no proration of the funds and no refunds are issued.